 To further understand our festival values, and the relationships we that we build with Festival Artists, Audiences, and Festival Partners/Supporters, please visit https://vcmedia.org/festival

-Our 39th edition of LAAPFF will be Thursday May 4 through Saturday May 13.
+Our 40th edition of the Festival will be Wednesday May 1 through Friday May 10.
 The Festival will feature a robust lineup of in-person programming, along with select virtual programming for guests at home in Southern California and beyond.
-LAAPFF, over the years, has featured a variety of programming, including:
+The Festival has featured a variety of programming, including:

 * Narrative Features, Documentary Features